-PRIVACY NOTICE – WORTH SOCIETY
+PRIVACY NOTICE – WORTH SOCIETY (ALUMNI)

 This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
-Alumni are all encouraged to read this Privacy Notice and understand Worth Society’s obligations to its entire community.
+Alumni are all encouraged to read this Privacy Notice and understand Worth School’s obligations to its entire community.

 Manage invitation and registrations for events;

 Communications may be sent by post, telephone or electronic means (principally by Email), depending on the contact details we hold, the consent that you have provided, and the preferences expressed by you about the types of communications you wish to receive.

 The School will normally obtain consent to contact you.
 However, we consider that we have a legitimate interest in making all alumni aware of events that we believe will be of interest to you and will therefore do this unless you object.

 Worth School have a legitimate interest to contact you by post about fundraising opportunities, unless you object.
 Should you wish to limit or object to any such use, please contact firstname.lastname@example.org in writing.
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 Where the individual has given us consent, we will pass the data to Worth Abbey who may use it to contact you electronically e.g. by phone or email about fundraising opportunities to support Worth School and/or Worth Abbey.

 The personal data that the School may collect includes:

 Some people choose to tell us about their time at Worth and their life since leaving.
 We may ask your permission to share this information in publications as this helps current and prospective students understand what other students have gone onto achieve after their studies here.